fbpx Skip to Content

 5 Ingredient Stuffed Shells with Spinach and Ricotta

-Super Easy 5 ingredient Stuffed Shells recipe with spinach and ricotta will take you no more than 30 minutes to make.
-Delicious, healthy, comforting and wholesome vegetarian pasta dinner your whole family will enjoy!
+Super Easy 5 ingredient vegan stuffed shells recipe with spinach and ricotta will take you no more than 30 minutes to make.
+Delicious, healthy, comforting and wholesome vegan pasta dinner your whole family will enjoy!

 Course Main Course